MarineAppliedResearch/MARP_API/README.md

 To Migrate and unmigrate:
 npx sequelize-cli db:migrate

+npx sequelize-cli db:migrate --name 20231016171935-add_60SecondSubstrateData.js

-npx sequelize-cli db:migrate --name 20230705191207-add_PobsID_record_to_Observations
+npx sequelize-cli db:migrate --name 20230705191207-add_PobsID_record_to_Observations.js --env production

 and we can undo ALL migrations with: